History of Chechnya: First Chechen War (1994–1996)

 In June 1995, Chechen guerrillas occupied a hospital in the southern Russian town of Budyonnovsk (in Stavropol Krai), taking over 1,000 hostages.
 Federal forces attempted to storm the hospital twice and failed; the guerrillas were allowed to leave after freeing their hostages.
 This incident, televised accounts of war crimes and mass destruction, and the resulting widespread demoralization of the federal army, led to a federal withdrawal and the beginning of negotiations on 21 March 1996.

 Separatist President Dudayev was killed in a Russian rocket attack on 21 April 1996, and the Vice-president Zelimkhan Yandarbiyev became president.
 Negotiations on Chechen independence were repeatedly finally tabled in August 1996, leading to the end of the war and withdrawal of federal forces.

 In the later stages of the First Chechen War, a large exodus of non-Vainakhs occurred.
-In the case of the originally 200,000 strong Russian minority, this is usually cited as a result of growing anti-ethnic-Russian sentiment among the Vainakh populace, which had been suppressed during the rule of Dudayev, who in some cases supported Russia.